Top Tips for Recent Graduates

 8. Use social media

-Using social media isn’t essential, but I can’t see why you wouldn’t want to utilise this amazing platform.
+I can’t see why you wouldn’t want to utilise this amazing (free!) platform.
 Social media is a great way for clients to find you, as well as building an audience, interacting with like minded people, getting your work out there and finding a community.
 The platforms I get most work from is Instagram.
 As a highly visual platform it makes sense to use it was an illustrator.
 I also use Twitter, Pinterest and Facebook and I blog.

 9. Keep your options open